-Zhang Weying, Professor at the Peking University says: "China's reforms started with an all-powerful government under the planned economy.
 The reason China was able to sustain its economic growth during the process of reform was because the government intervened less and the proportion of state-owned enterprises decreased, not the other way around.
 It was precisely the relaxation of government control that brought about market prices, sole proprietorships, town and village enterprises, private enterprises, foreign enterprises, and other non-state-owned entities".

 A working paper from the World Economic Forum from 2019 stated that "China's private sector - which has been revving up since the global financial crisis - is now serving as the main driver of China's economic growth.

-The combination of numbers 60/70/80/90 are frequently used to describe the private sector's contribution to the Chinese economy: they contribute 60 percent of China's GDP, and are responsible for 70 percent of innovation, 80 percent of urban employment and provide 90 percent of new jobs.
-Private wealth is also responsible for 70 percent of investment and 90 per cent of exports".
+The combination of numbers 60/70/80/90 is frequently used to describe the private sector's contribution to the Chinese economy: they contribute 60 per cent of China's GDP, and are responsible for 70 per cent of innovation, 80 per cent of urban employment and cent of new jobs.
+Private wealth is also reeven responsible also responsible for 70 per cent of investment and 90 per cent of exports".
 China's rise was entirely a result of the introduction of private property and capitalist reforms pushing back the influence of the state.
 In recent years, however, the trend has started to reverse.
 The state is interfering much more in the economy again, and this has already led to a slowdown in economic growth.